Bird of Prey (Uriah Heep song): History

-"Bird of Prey" is a song by British rock band Uriah Heep, from the group's US version of their 1970 debut album Very 'Eavy...
-Very 'Umble (released as Uriah Heep in the United States).
+The song was written in Richmond, London during the summer of 1969.
+It was originally released on Uriah Heep, the US version of Very 'Eavy...
+Very 'Umble.
+The song was included as a B-side to the band's first ever worldwide single "Gypsy".
 A re-recorded version of the song would appear on the European version of 1971's album Salisbury.
 The original 1970 version of the song would later appear on the European 2003 remaster of Very 'Eavy...
 Very 'Umble.
-Although not released as a single, the song is regarded by many fans as one of the band's most popular songs.
-The song is the B-side of the band's first ever worldwide single "Gypsy".
+The song is included on most of the band's compilation albums including the first one, 1974's The Best of Uriah Heep.